BrianHee/courseshare/README.md

 # 🤔 About

-Courseshare is a full-stack web application for creating and distribution online courses and educational material with an intuitive user interface.
+Courseshare is a full-stack web application for creating and distributing online courses and educational material with an intuitive user interface.

 <p align='center'><img src='https://github.com/BrianHee/courseshare/blob/main/client/src/assets/blocka.png' width='300'/></p>